LeeMerrow/Pokemon-Popularity/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/98/International_Pok%C3%A9mon_logo.svg" alt="pokemon banner" width="500" height="300">

 ## About
 What makes a Pokemon Popular?
 Let's dig in and see what we can find out.
 We will be looking at the video game series developed by Game Freak and published by Nintendo.
+This is my Capstone Project for Code:Louisville

 Here are the Pokemon attributes we will be looking at to see how they correlate with their popularity: